mrtruongleo/inj-ts-sdk/readme.md

 # inj-ts-sdk

 Injective TypeScript SDK working with @cosmjs/stargate.
-There are many errors when using the native library of @injectivelabs/sdk-ts together with @cosmjs/stargate, so I will separate the sdk-ts part and make some adjustments to make it compatible and consistent with @cosmjs/stargate.
+There are some bugss when using the native library of @injectivelabs/sdk-ts together with @cosmjs/stargate, so I will separate the sdk-ts part and make some adjustments to make it compatible and consistent with @cosmjs/stargate.

 # Contributions and Bug Fixes: